Moncton: History

 Moncton was placed on the Trans-Canada Highway network in the early 1960s after Route 2 was built along the city's northern perimeter.
 Later, the Route 15 was built between the city and Shediac.
 At the same time, the Petitcodiac River Causeway was constructed.
 The Université de Moncton was founded in 1963 and became an important resource in the development of Acadian culture in the area.

 The late 1970s and the 1980s were a period of economic hardship for the city as several major employers closed or restructured.
 The Eatons catalogue division, CNR's locomotive shops facility and CFB Moncton closed during this time, throwing thousands of citizens out of work.

 The city diversified in the early 1990s with the rise of information technology, led by call centres that made use of the city's bilingual workforce.
 By the late 1990s, retail, manufacturing and service expansion began to occur in all sectors and within a decade of the closure of the CNR locomotive shops Moncton had more than made up for its employment losses.
 This dramatic turnaround in the city's fortunes has been termed the "Moncton Miracle".

-The community's growth has continued unabated since the 1990s, actually accelerating.
+The community's growth has accelerated since the 1990s.
 The confidence of the community has been bolstered by its ability to host major events such as the Francophonie Summit in 1999, a Rolling Stones concert in 2005, the Memorial Cup in 2006, and both the IAAF World Junior Championships in Athletics and a neutral site regular season CFL football game in 2010.
 Positive developments include the Atlantic Baptist University (later renamed Crandall University) achieving full university status and relocating to a new campus in 1996, the Greater Moncton Roméo LeBlanc International Airport opening a new terminal building and becoming a designated international airport in 2002, and the opening of the new Gunningsville Bridge to Riverview in 2005.
 In 2002, Moncton became Canada's first officially bilingual city.
 In the 2006 census, it was designated a Census Metropolitan Area and became New Brunswick's largest metropolitan area.

+On 1 January 2023, Moncton annexed an area including Charles Lutes Road and Zack Road.